EGWilfred/cross_sectional_survey_data_cleaning/README.md

 # Malaria Multilevel Spatial Analysis in Urban Areas of Nigeria

 ## Overview
-This project aims to conduct a multilevel spatial analysis of malaria prevalence in urban areas of Nigeria, focusing on the impact of environmental factors and socio-economic status on malaria distribution.
-Settlement type is included as one of the key covariates in the analysis.
-The project is structured into three main folders, each containing code for different aspects of the analysis: data cleaning and weight calculation, extraction of environmental covariates, and calculation of the Socioeconomic Development Index (SDI).
+This project aims to conduct a multilevel spatial analysis of malaria prevalence in urban areas of Nigeria, focusing on the impact of environmental factors, health seeking behaviours, human movement and socio-economic status on malaria distribution.
+The project is structured into three main folders, each containing code for different aspects of the analysis: data cleaning and weight calculation, extraction of environmental covariates, and calculation of the Socioeconomic Demographic Index (SDI).

 ## Project Structure
 The project is organized into three main folders: